cicero-data/election-change-reports/README.md

 `npm run html`

 Graphics will be written to `index.html`.
+Publish this page using [Github Pages](https://pages.github.com/)